jeanrocco/PI-with-IQaudio-DAC-Pro/README.md

 ...
 ...
 ```
-One last thing, let's get rid of pulseaudio ... it breaks things ...
+One last thing, let's get rid of pulseaudio ... it breaks-up  things ...

  `apt-get remove --purge pulseaudio`